tgeijten/scone-core/README.md

 SCONE is open source software for predictive simulation of biological motion.
 More information on SCONE, including tutorials, examples, community guidelines and documentation can be found on https://scone.software.
-The user interface is located in a separate [SCONE Studio](https://github.com/tgeijten/scone-studio) reposity.

 ## Installing SCONE (Windows 64 bit)